2025 Illinois First-Time Homebuyer Programs and Loans

 Conventional loans

 Conventional home loans are mortgages that aren’t guaranteed by the government, like FHA or VA loans.
-Despite demanding higher credit scores than FHA loans and larger down payments than VA and USDA loans, they only require 3% down for first-time buyers, and provide competitive interest rates and flexible terms for eligible borrowers.
+Many of these loans require only a 3% down payment for first-time homebuyers.
+You can also shop around for competitive interest rates and flexible terms for eligible borrowers.

 FHA loans

-FHA loans are government-backed mortgages designed to make homeownership more accessible to homebuyers of varying financial profiles.
-And while mortgage rates for FHA loans have recently fallen close to conventional loan rates, these loans offer more lenient credit qualification requirements, making them a popular choice for first-time homebuyers and those with less-than-perfect credit.
+FHA loans are government-backed mortgages from the Federal Housing Administration, designed to make homeownership more accessible to eligible homebuyers.
+These loans offer more lenient credit qualification requirements, making them a popular choice for first-time homebuyers and borrowers with less-than-perfect credit.
+FHA loan rates tend to be slightly more competitive compared to conventional loans.

 VA loans